Himanshu-1994/Advanced_NLP/README.md

 ## Run instructions:

-1. Create a virtual environment and install the libraries given in *min_requirements.txt*
+1. Create a virtual environment and install *torch* and the libraries given in *min_requirements.txt*

     ```
     $ python3 -m venv /path/to/new/virtual/environment